In brief

 When the fees are borne by the seller, the listed price and the net seller price also differ, but it is the seller who “absorbs” the commission from the price they receive.
 In 2026 in Paris, the vast majority of mandates provide for fees to be borne by the buyer.

-How agency fees are calculated in Paris
+How much do agency fees cost in Paris?

 In Paris, agency fees generally range between 3% and 6% of the sale price, with an observed average of around 4% to 5% in 2026.
 Fee scales are regressive: the higher the property price, the lower the percentage.